 By default, sole traders use their own name in their activities, but if they wish to trade under a different business name, they can do so by registering this name with the Companies Registration Office (CRO; Oifig um Chlárú Cuideachtaí Éireann).
 For that, fill out and submit a Form RBN1 online or on paper (a registration fee applies).
 After registration, you will be issued a certificate with the name of your business.

 IMPORTANT!
-To sign up for Solar Staff and obtain all relevant documents, you must use your name and surname.
-You cannot use any other business name that you registered for your sole trader activities.
+To sign up for Solar Staff and obtain all the relevant documents, you must use your name and surname.
+You may not use any other business name as a sole trader.

 There is no mandatory requirement for sole traders to have their liability insured, but we recommend looking into health insurance options.
 Insurance Ireland has a free insurance information service where you can get all the information.